Paulinho (footballer, born 1966)

 Paulo José Ramos Mendes (born 26 May 1966), known as Paulinho, is a Portuguese football manager and a former player of Angolan descent.
-He is the manager of B-SAD.
+He was most recently the manager of B-SAD.

 He played 12 seasons and 296 games in the Primeira Liga for Estrela da Amadora, Salgueiros, Estoril, Nacional and Benfica.

-Club career
+Career

-He made his Primeira Liga debut for S.L.
+Paulinho made his Primeira Liga debut for S.L.
 Benfica on 26 August 1989 in a game against Vitória de Guimarães.
 He also played one game for Benfica in the 1989–90 European Cup against Derry City.

-International

-He played his only game for the Portugal national football team on 12 February 1992 in a friendly game against Netherlands.
+He played his only game for the Portugal national team on 12 February 1992 in a friendly game against Netherlands.